Netflix and…drive? Changes to the Highway Code could mean you might be able to watch TV in your self-driving car. But is this safe?

-The self-driving systems it’s referring to are automated lane-keeping systems, or ALKS.
+This might seem like a while off for many motorists, but automated lane-keeping systems or ALKs are an example of a self-driving system.
 These are automated systems that can take control of a vehicle at low speeds.

 Compare car insurance quotes